barsoom/debitech/README.md

       }
     }

-First try to get "valid_credentials?" to return true with just using [debitech_soap](https://github.com/joakimk/debitech_soap).
+First try to get "valid_credentials?" to return true using [debitech_soap](https://github.com/joakimk/debitech_soap).
+If it does not work, try to regenerate the password for the API user.
+Some characters are not possible with the SOAP library.

 Charging a credit card: